dortania/OpenCore-Install-Guide/post-install/iservices.md

 **Note**:  "We’re sorry, but this serial number isn’t valid.
 Please check your information and try again." works for many users as well, do note though if you've had a bad track record with Apple/iServices you many need one that's "Purchase Date not Validated".
 Otherwise there may be suspicion

+**Note 2**: Using a "Purchase Date not Validated:" can cause issues down the line if another machine of the same serial ever gets activated, for initial setup it can help alleviate issues with your account but in the long run an invalid serial can be a safer choice.

 ## Fixing En0

 To start, grab [Hackintool](https://www.tonymacx86.com/threads/release-hackintool-v3-x-x.254559/) ([Github link](https://github.com/headkaze/Hackintool)) and head to System -> Peripherals (Info -> Misc on older versions of Hackintool)